mvarrieur/yankee-trail/src/pages/index.md

         Want to organize your own group tournament event or fundraiser?
 Contact Charlene on her personal mobile at 508-717-4777.

+        Join us April 22, 2023 for our Annual Spring Horseshoe Tournament.
+Locals welcomed and encouraged!
     - image: /img/rick-lise-miller-2-.jpg
-      text: In February 2020, we welcomed Rick and Lise Miller from Salem, NH, to our team.
-Rick and Lise graciously pulled themselves from the depths of retirement to work their magic in our kitchen to help get us started - and a great start it was!
-While Rick and Lise have returned to the joys of retirement, they plan to stay on board as part of our family to assist in any restaurant back-up activities or property enhancement projects.
-We are forever indebted, and they will forever be a part of the Yankee Trail family!
+      text: >-
+        Forever Grateful

+        This is Rick and Lise Miller from Salem, NH.
+Our dear friends who graciously helped get us started - be it tearing down walls, sewing curtains, painting, prepping the restaurant, baking the homemade muffins, painting, serving the omelets and home fries with bacon, did I mention painting?, splitting firewood, building campfires, serving crockpot dinners - there was no job too small.
+And there was a little painting needed.

+        While Rick left us for his eternal journey in 2022, we are forever grateful to them both for the friendship, support, and elbow grease they gave us to get started.
+We are honored to consider them family.
 ---